 I have quoted from Tarnas's fine book throughout.
 I'm grateful for his diligence.
 It's like a detailed reference book.
 Like Ptolemy's.

-Harnessing human nature to save the world
+See also Harnessing human nature to save the world ebook by Eric Walberg

 Receive email notifications when new articles by Eric Walberg are posted.